opea-project/GenAIInfra/helm-charts/common/lvm-uservice/README.md

 First, you need to install the tgi chart, please refer to the [tgi](../tgi) chart for more information.

-After you've deployted the tgi chart successfully, please run `kubectl get svc` to get the tgi service endpoint, i.e. `http://tgi`.
+After you've deployed the tgi chart successfully, please run `kubectl get svc` to get the tgi service endpoint, i.e. `http://tgi`.

 To install the chart, run the following: